Could you explain your job to someone else in twenty seconds?

 Pricing starts with a free tier.
 Unlike other solutions which charge per user working on the documentation, ProProfs charges based on the pages you write.
 It’s $0.30 per page per month, moving up to $0.50 per page per month with the ability to remove ProProfs branding from your knowledge base.

 Still haven’t found the right knowledge management solution for you?
-Try breaking down exactly what it is you’re looking for in a knowledge base software.
+Try breaking down exactly what it is you’re looking for in knowledge-based software.
 This article has only given a general overview of several different platforms, so try picking one and testing out the free trial to see if it works for you.
 Our money’s on Document360 as the best bet for your knowledge management needs.